Binay7587/snap-gallery/README.md

 ![](./docs/snap-gallery.png)

 ## Summary
-SnapGallery is a photo gallery that is built using React Hooks, React Router and Context API.
+SnapGallery is a photo gallery that is built using React Hooks (useEffect), React Router and Context API.
 The images in the gallery are obtained through the Unsplash API and retrieved using Axios.

 ## Motivation